remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 <img src="/post/2025/checking-packages-and-practicals/img/cron-tab-guru-screenshot.png" alt="Screenshot from the crontab guru website." width="630" style="display: block; margin: auto;">

-From the crontab guru screenshot above, we see this means run a 9:00 am (UTC) on Tuesdays.
+From the crontab guru screenshot above, we see this means run at 9:00 am (UTC) on Tuesdays.
 Once you have committed this file to your repo and pushed it to GitHub on your main/master branch then your automated checking is taken care of.
+If a check fails GitHub will send a notification and you can then investigate further.

 ## Running practicals on a schedule